Table of Contents[Hide][Show]

 While citrus greening or yellow dragon disease is purported to have no cure, some farmers are showing positive results using botanical oils containing neem.

-One company, Uncle Matt’s Organic, is having these beneficial results tracked by by University of Florida researchers working with the Department of Plant Industry (DPI) of the Department of Agriculture, and the USDA:
+One company, Uncle Matt’s Organic, is having these beneficial results tracked by University of Florida researchers working with the Department of Plant Industry (DPI) of the Department of Agriculture, and the USDA:

 Over the last 18 months, counts indicate that Uncle Matt’s organic groves had a “low” percentile of psyllid presence compared to conventional groves.
 Laura Batcha of the Organic Trade Association noted that this indicates “equal or better disease management” than using pesticides.